Leo200467/Inbev-Data-Engineering-Case/README.md

     3. The dataset has `name`, `city` and `state` values with special characters, translation and replacement will also be necessary.

 #### Data Transformation
-* Data Cleansing and Schema Enforcement: Implementing data cleaning and schema enforcement in the silver layer ensures data quality and consistency for analytical purposes.
-Defining a more robust schema with data validation rules could further enhance data integrity.
 * Data Cleansing: Implement data cleaning in the silver layer ensures data quality and consistency for analytical purposes.
 * Partitioning: Partitioning data by country and state in the silver layer optimizes query performance in the gold layer, allowing for faster retrieval based on location.
 Additional partitioning by other relevant dimensions (e.g., brewery type) could be considered depending on anticipated analytical needs.